neondatabase/website/content/README.md

 # Documentation Sitemap Guide

 This guide is a short reference for where and how information should fit into the documentation.
 Top-level items are all categories that users need to be able to access at a glance.
-All navigation bar items should be sentence-cased, so words should be capitalized, except for articles like "a", "with" and "an".
-For choosing page names in general, if the page is focused on instructions name the page after the end-goal for example, `Run a SQLAlchemy app`.
-If a page is focused on a topic instead, lean towards fewer words and choose a term that best describes the content.
+All navigation bar items should be sentence-cased.
+Only first words should be capitalized.
+For choosing page names in general, if the page is task or procedure focused, the title should start with a verb; for example: `Connect with psql`.
+If a page is focused on a concept, used a noun or noun-based phrase.
+For example: `Compute lifecyle`.

 To aid navigation for users, Neon should enable the TOC in pages.
-This makes it easy for readers to see at a glance what a specific page contains, and makes for a better user experience for pages like the `Glossary` and the `Release Notes` because some readers are already looking for a specific heading.
+This makes it easy for readers to see at a glance what a specific page contains, and makes for a better user experience.

-Below is a guide to each nav bar item:
+Below is a guide to each item in the Neon documentation sidebar:

+## Introduction

+This section should provide introductory material to help introduce users to Neon's key benefits, architecture, Neon's roadmap, tier limits, supported regions, and so on.

-## Overview
+## Get started

-This should include information necessary for users to start using Neon, currently including pages like `What is Neon` and other pages that get a user started using Neon.
-This item should include very basic important information that is necessary to use Neon.
-Lean towards brief pages in this category, longer pages can make onboarding users more challenging.
-The key subcategory here is `Get Started with Neon`, ideally this won't need additional pages unless Neon adds editor, authentication mechanism, or other interface that changes how users access the basic product.
+This section should include information necessary for users to start using Neon.
+Lean towards brief pages in this category, as longer pages can make onboarding more challenging.

+## Connect

+This section includes topic about connecting to Neon from clients and applications.

+## Manage

+These section describes objects in the Neon hierarchy such as API keys, projects, branches, endpoints, users, and databases.
+It describes each object, how they are related, and how to create and mange them.
+Pages in this section should be structured to cover a broad topic in a single page, with subheadings that organize the content into a consistent, somewhat predictable structure.

-## Integrations
+## Guides

-This section is for the various Neon integrations, mostly split into two sections `Cloud Deployments` and `Frameworks and Programming Languages` based on common characteristics.
+This section is for the various languages, frameworks, an cloud integrations that Neon supports.
 Items that don't fit into existing sub-categories can be added as siblings to the existing categories.
-If a third subcategory is appropriate and has 3 or more pages to add to it, it would be a good idea to add a subcategory here.
-The length of these pages is determined by the number of steps needed to set up an integration, so it is okay if some pages are longer than others because an integration is more complex.
+The length of these pages is determined by the number of steps needed, so it is okay if some pages are longer than others because one guide is more complex than another.

-## How-to Guides
+## Import Data

-This section should have brief guides on how to accomplish specific goals, for example, `Importing an Existing Database`, `Connecting with Legacy Clients` and other specific goals should go here.
-Each page should be titled according to what the user will accomplish with the guide, ideally there shouldn't be any one-word titles for this section so that users can easily find a relevant guide.
-Numbered step-by-step instructions are helpful here whenever possible.
-When considering the length here, it's important to focus on the minimal number of steps to complete the task so users can get through a topic quickly.
+This section should provide instructions for how to import data into Neon.
+Each page should be titled according to what the user will accomplish.

 ## Reference